xyzmaps/xyz-documentation/docs/cli/tutorials/group_by.md

 # Group By in CSV Files

 CSV is a flat file format, but the rows often contain hierarchical data associated with a particular region or place.
 A few examples include election results, census statistics, or time-series data.
-If more than one row of your CSV contains an ID for the same place, you can use `here xyz upload --groupby` or `here xyz join groupby` to nest the values of a column as unique properties within a single feature.
+If more than one row of your CSV contains an ID for the same place, you can use `xyzmaps space upload --groupby` or `xyzmaps space join groupby` to nest the values of a column as unique properties within a single feature.
 You can then use Virtual Spaces to join the data to existing geometries on the fly.

 - `--groupby columnName` consolidates multiple rows of a CSV that share a unique ID into a single feature (designated with `-i` (usually representing a admin geography)); values in each row within that selected column will be grouped as nested properties within an object named after the column in the consolidated feature properties.
 - `--groupby` can be used with `upload` or the `join` command to extract the hierarchy from a CSV and upload it to a space without geometries.